Experience Life From a Different Point of View!

 Make an appointment to talk with the PSU NSE exchange coordinator to discuss your campus choices and goals for exchange.

-Complete the PSU NSE Application including all signatures, and enclose your full UNH unofficial transcript (including fall grades), and short personal essay.
+Complete the PSU NSE Application including all signatures, and enclose your full PSU unofficial transcript (including fall grades), and short personal essay.

 Submit your completed application in person, and pay the $300.00 non-refundable application fee on or before February 21, 2014 at 4:00pm.
 After that date, the number of schools with openings significantly decreases.

 Applicants are only offered one placement: The NSE Coordinator tries for the first choice and if that is not available, she continues down your list of schools in the priority they are listed.
 Placements are not guaranteed, and are determined by many factors at each HOST campus, such as: their outgoing numbers, class availability, housing, and other factors.
 Applicants should work closely with the PSU NSE Coordinator to review past placement statistics.